crescendont/ln-scoring-algorithm-updated/README.md

 ###  <ins> Maiden Stages <ins>

-When the program prmpts you to "Enter stage code:", type in MV_C_S_.
+When the program prompts you to "Enter stage code:", type in MV_C_S_.

 Fill in the blank spaces with the volume number, chapter number, and stage number for the stage you want to play.
 For side stages, add a S in front of the stage number.